 When it was first unveiled, there was an element of surprise associated with the home-related finds at Urban Outfitters.
 Most people had been aware of this brand before, of course, as a place for trendy clothes and knickknacks, but never for something like bed linens or even a sofa.
 That's why it was so exciting, years ago, when Urban Outfitters introduced home products.
-Suddenly—and still, with every new line—Urban Outfitters became just as known for its budget-friendly furnishings and accessories as it has been for its effortlessly cool fashion.
+Suddenly Urban Outfitters became just as well known for its budget-friendly furnishings and accessories as it has been for its effortlessly cool fashion.

-While there's absolutely nothing wrong with the home offerings at Urban Outfitters, perhaps it's worth it to expand on this aesthetic elsewhere.
-If you're looking to see which other brands offer products similar to Urban Outfitters, we found 12 online and in-store options that have a similar mindset toward a casual and clean look.
+If you're looking to see which other brands offer products similar to Urban Outfitters and expand on this aesthetic elsewhere, we found 12 online and in-store options that have a similar mindset toward a casual and clean look.
 Whether you're researching ways to refresh a bedroom, overhaul a kitchen, or detail a living space, these 12 stores are sure to have a few stylish surprises to offer.

-Much like the midcentury finds that Urban Outfitters offers, the flat-pack furniture company Burrow sells the same type of minimalist furniture—think sofas, armchairs, and sectionals—that you can personalize to your tastes and needs.
-Beside furniture, Burrow also has a collection of throws and pillows to round out this living space necessity.
+Much like the midcentury finds that Urban Outfitters offers, the flat-pack furniture company Burrow sells the same type of minimalist furniture that you can personalize to your tastes and needs.
+Think sofas, armchairs, and sectionals.
+Besides furniture, Burrow also has a collection of throws and pillows to round out this living space necessity.

 3. West Elm

-That being said, West Elm is like Anthropologie's cousin: Equally fashionable, but with perhaps a little more polish.
+West Elm is like Anthropologie's cousin: equally fashionable, but with perhaps a little more polish.
 This store, which is also no stranger to shopping malls, is best at basics.
 All types of sleek furnishes can be found here—from perennially chic chairs to variegated glassware—and most things come in a number of options.
 Consider this store when impressing visiting family members is high on your priority list.

 It's hard not to roam the aisles of Target's home section without falling in love with something, whether it's a rustic furniture piece from the Hearth and Hand or a small-space wonder from Project 62.
 Target also mirrors Urban Outfitters in that it's filled with "fast fashion" goods—meaning that if you want to try a trend out for a short period, filling your cart with its of-the-moment items is a safe bet.